KULeuven-MICAS/zigzag/docs/source/user-guide.rst

 User Guide
 ==========

 The following documents provide more information regarding the building blocks of ZigZag.
-Generally, the ZigZag framework can be divided into five big building blocks:
+Generally, the ZigZag framework has five types of major components:

 .. image:: images/user-guide-overview.jpg
   :width: 900